open-quantum-safe/tsc/guidelines/algorithm_inclusion.md

 # Guidelines on algorithm inclusion in OQS

 Informed by [OQS's positioning](https://github.com/open-quantum-safe/tsc/blob/main/governance/project_lifecycle.md) as "Labs Stage" on the "Research Projects" track of the Post-Quantum Cryptography Alliance [Project Lifecycle Policy](https://pqca.github.io/TAC/Processes/Project_Lifecycle.html), this document outlines some principles on the inclusion of post-quantum algorithms in OQS.
+Any decision to include a post-quantum algorithm into OQS will be subject to discussion by the Technical Steering Committee.
+The below captures some possible decision criteria that may change over time.

 ## Types of algorithms